isomerpages/moe-sst/_cca/Show Choir and Dance.md

 #### Goals
 *   Creative and disciplined performers who push boundaries to become the best versions of themselves;
-*   an inclusive environment for diverse performers; and
+*   An inclusive environment for diverse performers; and
-*   confident leaders who lead by example, and display strong moral and performance character.
+*   Confident leaders who lead by example, and display strong moral and performance character.

 #### Values
 *   Showmanship